Adam C. Sinn '00 Department of Finance

 As one of the country’s top finance departments, our goal is to provide students with the theoretical and empirical tools necessary to achieve high levels of expertise in all areas of finance.
 Our graduates are well prepared to work in both private and public sectors in areas such as: asset management; commercial and investment banking; financial management in government and not-for-profit organizations; insurance, real estate, public accounting, and health systems.
 In addition, a concentration in finance offers a comprehensive perspective for understanding global issues and financial engineering.

-The Department of Finance offers five distinct programs of study:
+The Department of Finance offers four distinct programs of study:

 - The Bachelor of Business Administration in Finance program provides undergraduate students with the fundamentals in the areas of corporate finance, investments, markets, and institutions.